 The accumulation of protein aggregates is not unique to Parkinson’s Disease.
 It is also the

-cause of other currently incurable illnesses, including Alzheimer’s, frontotemporal dementia, amyotrophic lateral sclerosis, dementia with Lewy bodies, and Huntington’s disease, as well as other common and highly prevalent illnesses, such as diabetes and cancer.
+cause of other currently incurable illnesses, including Alzheimer’s, frontotemporal dementia, amyotrophic lateral sclerosis, dementia with Lewy bodies, Huntington’s disease, and other common and highly prevalent illnesses, such as diabetes and cancer.

-All of these diseases are associated with the accumulation of a different protein in distinct organs, but the process is very similar.
+These diseases are associated with accumulating a different protein in distinct organs, but the process is very similar.

 Amprion is extending the PMCA technology for early diagnosis of Alzheimer’s Disease, offering testing for Alzheimer’s at early stages.
 Through early diagnosis, we enable therapeutic intervention to delay or prevent the onset of Alzheimer’s symptoms.

-We are focusing on bringing the best possible quality of life to people who are at risk of Parkinson’s and Alzheimer’s Diseases.
+We focus on bringing the best possible quality of life to people at risk of Parkinson’s and Alzheimer’s Diseases.
 The only way to achieve this goal is through early testing of these neurodegenerative diseases.

 Our group of scientists is working towards a singular vision: A world without Parkinson’s, Alzheimer’s, diabetes, or cancer.

 The key is detecting these deadly diseases at the earliest stages and applying the proper treatments before they destroy our lives.
-Early testing is indeed the key to finding the cure for incurable diseases like Parkinson’s and Alzheimer’s.
+Early testing is the key to finding a cure for incurable diseases like Parkinson’s and Alzheimer’s.